+61 2 8936 0628

 Professor of Media and Innovation, National Institute for Experimental Arts

-Douglas Kahn is an historian and theorist of media arts, sound and music in the arts, energy in the arts, and science in the arts from the late-19th Century to the present, with an emphasis on the traditions of the avant-garde, and experimentalism.
+Douglas Kahn is an historian and theorist of sound in the arts, energies in the arts, media arts, and science in the arts, from the late-19th Century to the present, with an emphasis on the traditions of the avant-garde, and experimentalism.

-He was formerly a professor in Science and Technology Studies, University of California at Davis.
-He is a recipient of a Guggenheim Fellowship and an Australian Research Council Future Fellowship.
+He was formerly a Professor and Founding Director of Technocultural Studies, University of California at Davis.
+He is a recipient of a Guggenheim Fellowship and an Art sWriters Grant from Creative Capital/ Warhol Foundation, and an Australian Research Council Future Fellowship.

-His books include Noise, Water, Meat: A History of Sound in the Arts (MIT Press, 1999); Earth Sound Earth Signal: Energies and Earth Magnitude in the Arts (University of California Press, 2013); Mainframe Experimentalism: Early Computing and the Foundations of Digital Arts, edited with Hannah Higgins (University of California Press,2012); and Source: Music of the Avant-garde, edited with Larry Austin (University of California Press, 2011).
+His books include Energies in the Arts (MIT Press, 2019); Earth Sound Earth Signal: Energies and Earth Magnitude in the Arts (University of California Press, 2013); Noise, Water, Meat: A History of Sound in the Arts (MIT Press, 1999); Mainframe Experimentalism: Early Computing and the Foundations of Digital Arts, edited with Hannah Higgins (University of California Press,2012); and Source: Music of the Avant-garde, edited with Larry Austin (University of California Press, 2011).